robotstack-dev/smart-servo-bridge/README.md

 # Smart Servo Bridge

 A WebSocket and Serial bridge for ESP32 that connects smart servos (like Dynamixel) to web or serial clients.
 Control and monitor smart servos over a network connection or directly via USB/serial.
-It's intended to allow you

 > **Note:** This is an early version of the library.
 While it has been tested with several servo models, bugs may exist.
 Please report any issues you encounter.